Skip to content

 proxy:

-• priority: Uses highest priority backend first (recommended for local + fallback setup)
+• priority: Uses highest priority backend first (recommended for local + fallback)

 • round-robin: Distributes evenly across all backends